niquet/poc-template-repo/.github/ISSUE_TEMPLATE/purpose_and_scope_issue.md

 labels: documentation, scope, needs-triage
 ---

-## Business Need or Learning Outcome
+## 🎯 Define Business Need or Learning Outcome

 Briefly describe what problem you are solving or what concept you are exploring.

 ## Success Criteria

-How will we know this is successful?
-List clear, measurable outcomes or learning objectives.
+List clear, measurable outcomes or learning objectives that will define success.

 ## Out of Scope

-Constrain the scope: What will NOT be included?
+What will **not** be included?
 List features, tasks, or areas intentionally excluded from this effort.

-_Remember: Avoid adding features or abstractions that aren’t necessary._
+> _Tip: Avoid adding features or abstractions that aren’t necessary._

 ## Action Items